Origin

 Proposal lifecycle

 Changes to the Origin Dollar and Origin Ether contracts and the movement of funds require on-chain proposals to be created, approved, and executed by governance token holders.
-All pending and historical on-chain proposals are visible on the governance page of the Origin Dapp.
+All pending and historical on-chain proposals are visible on the governance page of the .

-It’s natural for proposals to be accompanied by healthy debate or discussion regarding implementation, reasoning, methodology, etc. Rather than host these discussions on a separate forum, they currently live in the Origin Protocol Discord server under the #defi-governance-forum channel.
+It’s natural for proposals to be accompanied by healthy debate or discussion regarding implementation, reasoning, methodology, etc. Discussions regarding new proposals now start in the and are cross-posted to .

 Participating